U(1) Fields from Qubits: an Approach via D-theory Algebra: Symplectic Algebra and Universality

 \section{Symplectic Algebra and Universality}

-A quantum Hamiltonian, just like its classical counterpart is defined by the symplectic structure of its {\em P-Q} coordinates expressed as canonical commutators, or as the Poisson brackets respectively.
-Using the the Kogut-Susskind Hamiltonian as an example to motivate the D-theory construction, we first double the phase space introducing a left right pair, $E_L(x,y)$, $\hat E_R(x,y)$ electric fields or gauge generators on each link and a pair of forward and backward link operators $U(x,y)$ and $U(y,x) = U^\dag(x,y)$. \be \hat H = \frac{g^2}{4}\sum_{\<x,y\>} Tr[ E^2_L(x,y) + E^2_R(x,y)] + \frac{1}{ g^2}\sum_{x, \mu \ne \nu}Tr[2 - U_{\mu, \nu}(x) - U^\dag_{\mu, \nu}(x)] \ee At first, it might seem strange that one has to double the variables.
-This is quite natural when studying motion on a group manifold.
-This is because we have two possible group actions on $G$, by the left and right multiplication.
-There are generators of both of these transformations, which will end up being the electric fields (the canonical conjugates to the group variables).
+A Hamiltonian for a classical mechanical system is defined by the symplectic structure of its {\em P-Q} coordinates expressed as the Poisson brackets.
+A quantum Hamiltonian, just as the classical case, is also defined by the symplectic structure, promoting the Poisson brackets to the canonical commutators.
+Using the Kogut-Susskind Hamiltonian as an example to motivate the D-theory construction, we first double the phase space introducing a left-right pair, $ E_L(x,y)$, $ E_R(x,y)$ electric fields or gauge generators on each link and a pair of forward and backward link operators $U(x,y)$ and $U(y,x) = U^\dag(x,y)$.

+The fermionic matter term, $\Psi^\dag D[U] \Psi$, is straightforward to be added, but not essential for our current discussion.
+At first, it might seem strange that one has to double the variables.
+This is quite natural when one is studying motions on a group manifold.
+This is because we have two possible group actions on $G$, by the left and right multiplications.
+There are a set of generators for each of these transformations, i.e. the electric fields.